kubernetes/website/content/en/blog/_posts/2023-12-07-a-demo-of-webassembly-and-wasi-on-kubernetes/index.md

 - WasmEdge, Wasmtime and Wasmer, you can find them in the [runwasi](https://github.com/containerd/runwasi/tree/main/crates) repository.
 - Spin, Slight, Wasm Workers Server, and Lunatic, you can find them in the [containerd-wasm-shims](https://github.com/deislabs/containerd-wasm-shims) repository.

-{{< figure src="05-runwasi-is-the-bridge-between-containerd-and-wasm-runtime.png" caption="Figure 5: Runwasi is the bridge between containerd and a Wasm runtime" >}}
+{{< figure src="05-runwasi-is-the-bridge-between-containerd-and-wasm-runtime.png" alt="The diagram illustrates that runwasi facilitates integrating Wasm runtimes like WasmEdge, Wasmtime and Wasmer with containerd, enabling containerd to directly manage Wasm modules." caption="Figure 5: Runwasi is the bridge between containerd and a Wasm runtime" >}}

 In this article, I use WasmEdge containerd shim to run the Wasm modules.